hennerw/ggSurvival/README.md

 ## 6          12 1022      0 Male
 ```

-Note the change I made to `status`, this dataset codes event status as `1 = censored` and `2 = dead`, R's survival function assumes that `0 = censored` and `1 = event`, so in this case I can just subtract 1 to get the correct values.
+Note the change I made to `status`, this data set codes event status as `1 = censored` and `2 = dead`, R's survival function assumes that `0 = censored` and `1 = event`, so in this case I can just subtract 1 to get the correct values.
 Be very careful, coding for events is not uniform and people will sometimes use `0 = death` and `1 = censored` which, without correction, will make your analysis meaningless.

 Next up, we combine the `time` and `status` vectors into a R survival object.